jsrathi17/NFC-Android-Ticket-Application/README.md

 - The ticket is no longer valid after maximum ride counts have been reached.
 - Customer can buy additional tickets.

+# Code Structure
+The application logic for ticket and security features can be found in:  NFC-Android-Ticket-Application/app/src/main/java/com/ticketapp/auth/ticket/Ticket.java

 # Ticket Application Structure